 At least 50% marks or 5.0 CGPA is what german universities look for before considering an application.

-If your test certificate is from IELTS, the overall score should not be below 6.5 for many universities.
+Those who are very particular about studying English need to provide evidence of their proficiency level in English.
+IELTS test passed certificate with an overall score should not be below 6.5 for many universities.
 You should have attended the test under the academic module, not general.

-A Master’s degree is not a deciding factor for a job in Germany.
-Even an accepted diploma completed in your country meets the immigration and employer requirement to work in Germany.
-Your skills matter.
+Since you are new to the country and not much integrated into the work and business culture, you should start a bachelor’s degree level job initially.
+A Master’s degree is not a deciding factor for a career in Germany.
+Even a foreign diploma meets the immigration and employer requirements to work in Germany.

 - Work skills,